 Knowledge is power!
 However, today this is a truth with modification since knowledge becomes outdated much faster than before.
 Consequently, you will gain less if you save the knowledge in your own hideouts.
 The challenge for companies and the public sector but also schools is to manage to translate individual knowledge into organizational awareness and then to manage the knowledge-base with constant updates with focus on usability and pedagogy.

 Information management or knowledge management

 The key to modern knowledge management is a combination of technology and to inspire to the involvement of all employees.
-In the school system this would mean teachers and students.
+In the school system, this would mean teachers and students.
 The centre of the knowledge-production is the technological platform, while the content is produced by everyone involved.
-This form of organising leads to greater involvement because everyone has the opportunity to be both educator and student.
-At the same time it reduces the risk of bureaucratisation of knowledge.
+To organise in this way leads to greater involvement because everyone has the opportunity to be both educator and student.
+At the same time, it reduces the risk of bureaucratisation of knowledge.
 In addition to written documents are multimedia and interactive eLearning modules vital tool for structuring knowledge.

 eLearning and multimedia = securing quality

-This can include wikis, multimedia, podcasts, blogs, but also interactive exercises with feedback, both as exclusive course materials in a specific topic, but also to summarise the essence of a text.
+This can include wikis, multimedia, podcasts, blogs, but also interactive exercises with feedback, both as exclusive course materials within a specific topic, but also to summarise the essence of a text.

 Key to effective knowledge management

 In an organisational perspective an individual’s isolated knowledge is not the force it once was.

 Involvement, accessibility, brain-adaption, the right knowledge to the right person at the right time and usability is therefore the key to effective knowledge management.
 These keys require knowledge to create multimedia and interactive eLearning modules etc. Something that ultimately means that training in digital-pedagogy should be a natural part in school and in the working life in the years to come.